1914 Ipswich by-election

-The Ipswich by-election was a Parliamentary by-election held on 23 May 1914.
+The 1914 Ipswich by-election was a Parliamentary by-election held on 23 May 1914.
 The constituency returned two Members of Parliament (MP) to the House of Commons of the United Kingdom, elected by the first past the post voting system.

 Vacancy

-Silvester Horne had been one of the Liberal MPs for the dual member seat of Ipswich since the January 1910 elections.
+Silvester Horne had been one of the Liberal MPs for the dual member seat of Ipswich since the January 1910 election.
 In 1914, returning from New York, he was taken ill suddenly and died.

 Previous result

 In terms of a purely party vote, the votes cast for the party ticket were as follows;